shurutech/iOSKickstart/README.md

 </details>

 ## Next Steps/Features
+We plan to continue building after the initial release and look forward to the feedback from the community.
+As of now we have following features planned out for next releases.
-- Add authentication methods using auth0, supabase, custom api and allow developers to select as there preference
+- Add different authentication methods like auth0, supabase, custom api and allow developers to select one from CLI as preferred
-- Make main tabs name and icons as per developer choice
+- Accept main tab names and icons from CLI
 - Provide ability to choose primary and seconday app theme colors
+- Add different chat support tool integrations and ability to select one from CLI
+- Add different payment provider integrations and ability to select one from CLI
 - Make the app template more generic based on developers feedback

 ## Contribution Guidelines